Britain says UAE should show that Dubai's Sheikha Latifa is alive

 Mohammed has a vast horse racing stable in Britain and has been pictured with Queen Elizabeth at Royal Ascot horse races.

-Reporting by Sarah Young and Paul Sandle; Editing by Guy Faulconbridge and Angus MacSwan
+Reporting by Sarah Young and Paul Sandle; Editing by Guy Faulconbridge, Angus MacSwan and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.